 Hailey’s skeleton journey was created by a marketer, but ultimately the path Hailey took was based on her own choices, with AI mirroring those actions with appropriate responses in real time.
 In other words, it’s the perfect choose-your-own-adventure experience.

 If the example above sounded like a complicated journey, that’s because it was.
 Customers are complex, and their journeys are rarely linear.
-So instead of setting up numerous siloed systems to try to target them properly, Intelligent Journey Orchestration allows marketers to set up any number of journey flows and then lets AI make decisions along the way to mirror the customer’s actual choices in real time
+So instead of setting up numerous siloed systems to try to target them properly, AI-powered Journey Orchestration allows marketers to set up any number of journey flows and then let the AI make the intelligent real time decisions along the way to mirror the customer’s actual choices.

 If you’re curious to read more examples of how Intelligent Journey Orchestration can help airlines tackle other challenges, check out any of the links below to read a short eBook that includes an intelligently orchestrated customer journey on that theme: